 Key Differences Between Period and Frequency

-- Period of a wave often referred as the time period is the measure of time required by a wave for completing one cycle.
+- The period of a wave often referred as the time period is the measure of time required by a wave for completing one cycle.
 However, frequency is the overall number of cycles occurring in unit time.

 - The period of a wave is time quantity as its measurement is associated with time duration.
 While frequency is a rate quantity because it measures the total number of cycles appearing.